The common cold is the most frequent disease humans suffer from, and most people get a cold at least once or twice a year.

 An illness can be approached in three ways:

-2. If, however, you're unfortunate enough to become ill, the best way to deal with the situation is to eliminate the cause of the disease, or, in other words, cure it.
+2. If, however, you're unfortunate enough to become ill, the best way to approach the situation is to eliminate the cause of the disease, or, in other words, cure it.

-3. But if the disease can't be cured (or just needs to run its course), the only option you're left with is to treat the symptoms and make yourself as comfortable as possible.
+3. But if the disease can't be cured (and just needs to run its course), the only option you're left with is to treat the symptoms and make yourself as comfortable as possible.

 Keep your immune system strong